susbo/concur/README.md

 ### Version

 The current version is 1.0.
-For other the versions, see the [tags on this repository](https://github.com/susbo/concur/tags).
+For other the versions, see the [releases on this repository](https://github.com/susbo/concur/releases).

 ### Authors